-Dani Stone Adze Yara
+Dani Stone Adze (Yara)

-Dani Stone Adze Yara
+Dani Stone Adze (Yara)

-Provenance: Dutch private collection.
-According to information, originally from the collections of a closed ethnographic museum & foundation in the Netherlands.
+Provenance: From a Dutch private collection; reportedly originally from the holdings of a now-closed ethnographic museum and foundation in the Netherlands.

 For a similar examples see: